 - Chasing Madoff.
 The Madoff fraud was by far the greatest of all times.
 He was able to create a $50 Billion Ponzi scheme.
 The documentary shows how he was able to do so and how he was eventually caught.

-There Is Not Better Way to Learn Than to Practice
+There Is No Better Way to Learn Than to Practice

 The theory is a huge part of the training for a financial analyst, then of course practice kicks in. if you want to dirt your hands you can open a demo account at this link Oanda Demo Account to get you started with trading.

-Some other tools useful to make some nice analyses and research:
+Some other tools used to make some nice analyses and research:

 - Google Stock Screener.
 This tool allows searching for any listed stock in several markets.
 In addition, you can also customize your search very easily.
 For instance, you can decide to look for all company that has a certain market cap, ROI, and so on.
 Start playing along with it to become familiar with some stocks you may find more interesting.